Saad-Mahmoud/pdf-generator/README.md

 # pdf-generator

-A simple PDF generator based on client-side using the PDFKit library.
+A simple PDF generator based on using the PDFKit library.

 First you need to install all the npm dependencies with: npm i